 The Women of Pader Uganda

-The women are the backbone of the community.
+Women are the backbone of the community in Pader.
 They earn the income for the family, work the fields, and raise the children.
-A large number of children were orphaned during the war so many of the women are not only raising their own children but also orphaned ones.
-Lack of education combined with school fees for all schools, makes breaking the cycle of poverty very difficult.
+Many children were orphaned during the war, so many of the women are raising not only their own children, but also orphaned ones.
+Lack of education, combined with school fees for all schools, makes breaking the cycle of poverty very difficult.
 By making a purchase or donation, you are taking a step with Holly.
 You are a partner in making this dream come true for the Women of Pader, Uganda.